kaiiskirrrrr/Misa-DMAFirmware-Stealer/README.md

 Wrote this due to a firmware seller being a idiot about stealing firmware.
 Go wild.

+# Usage:
+You can use this to steal the .bin file providers transfer to your computer when they flash your firmware.
+This way you can re-sell it, send to mates, and leak it.

 ## Features:

 - Copys all .bin files (Firmware Files)